tetrateio/lula/adr/0008-end-to-end-oscal.md

 - Generation of a `component-definition` will allow for initial mapping of controls for one-to-many catalogs/standards for a given component
   - A `validation` is a Lula construct for automation for use in a body-of-evidence towards a control/implemented-requirement being `satisfied` or `not-satisfied`
   - A single control/implemented-requirement may have many `validations`
-  - A `component-defintion` serves as both the reusable compliance information, as well as the interface for overriding validations from other imported/inherited control information for a given component
+  - A `component definition` serves as both the reusable compliance information, as well as the interface for overriding validations from other imported/inherited control information for a given component
 - A `component definition` can be validated using established `validations` to assess the component against an established threshold in isolation.
   - This threshold and output of a validation is represented in the `assessment results` model/artifact
-- When a target environment has been established, multiple `component definitions` can be aggregated into a top-level `component-definition` via the `import component definitions` field
+- When a target environment has been established, multiple `component definitions` can be aggregated into a top-level `component definition` via the `import component definitions` field
   - This system `component definition` allows for additional context/controls/implemented-requirements to be added based upon configuration or potential inheritance
   - This system `component definition` will then be used for the generation of a `system security plan` and an `assessment plan`
     - It is intended that the `assessment plan` be used for performing automated validation against a system in accordance with Risk Management Framework processes